speakeasy-api/openapi-directory/SDKs/amazonaws.com/identitystore/2020-06-15/go/README.md

 ### SDK SDK

+* `CreateGroup` - Creates a group within the specified identity store.
+* `CreateGroupMembership` - Creates a relationship between a member and a group.
+The following identifiers must be specified: <code>GroupId</code>, <code>IdentityStoreId</code>, and <code>MemberId</code>.
+* `CreateUser` - Creates a new user within the specified identity store.
+* `DeleteGroup` - Delete a group within an identity store given <code>GroupId</code>.
+* `DeleteGroupMembership` - Delete a membership within a group given <code>MembershipId</code>.
+* `DeleteUser` - Deletes a user within an identity store given <code>UserId</code>.
 * `DescribeGroup` - Retrieves the group metadata and attributes from <code>GroupId</code> in an identity store.
+* `DescribeGroupMembership` - Retrieves membership metadata and attributes from <code>MembershipId</code> in an identity store.
-* `DescribeUser` - Retrieves the user metadata and attributes from <code>UserId</code> in an identity store.
+* `DescribeUser` - Retrieves the user metadata and attributes from the <code>UserId</code> in an identity store.
-* `ListGroups` - Lists the attribute name and value of the group that you specified in the search.
-We only support <code>DisplayName</code> as a valid filter attribute path currently, and filter is required.
-This API returns minimum attributes, including <code>GroupId</code> and group <code>DisplayName</code> in the response.
-* `ListUsers` - Lists the attribute name and value of the user that you specified in the search.
-We only support <code>UserName</code> as a valid filter attribute path currently, and filter is required.
-This API returns minimum attributes, including <code>UserId</code> and <code>UserName</code> in the response.
+* `GetGroupID` - Retrieves <code>GroupId</code> in an identity store.
+* `GetGroupMembershipID` - Retrieves the <code>MembershipId</code> in an identity store.
+* `GetUserID` - Retrieves the <code>UserId</code> in an identity store.
+* `IsMemberInGroups` - Checks the user's membership in all requested groups and returns if the member exists in all queried groups.
+* `ListGroupMemberships` - For the specified group in the specified identity store, returns the list of all <code>GroupMembership</code> objects and returns results in paginated form.
+* `ListGroupMembershipsForMember` - For the specified member in the specified identity store, returns the list of all <code>GroupMembership</code> objects and returns results in paginated form.
+* `ListGroups` - Lists all groups in the identity store.
+Returns a paginated list of complete <code>Group</code> objects.
+Filtering for a <code>Group</code> by the <code>DisplayName</code> attribute is deprecated.
+Instead, use the <code>GetGroupId</code> API action.
+* `ListUsers` - Lists all users in the identity store.
+Returns a paginated list of complete <code>User</code> objects.
+Filtering for a <code>User</code> by the <code>UserName</code> attribute is deprecated.
+Instead, use the <code>GetUserId</code> API action.
+* `UpdateGroup` - For the specified group in the specified identity store, updates the group metadata and attributes.
+* `UpdateUser` - For the specified user in the specified identity store, updates the user metadata and attributes.
 <!-- End SDK Available Operations -->

 ### SDK Generated by [Speakeasy](https://docs.speakeasyapi.dev/docs/using-speakeasy/client-sdks)